Jelly-RDF/jelly-jvm/docs/docs/getting-started-neo4j.md

 # Getting started with Neo4j

-!!! warning "Neo4j support is paused"
+!!! warning "For Neo4j support download Jelly-JVM 3.7.x"

-    The Jelly-Neo4j plugin is **no longer built or released**.
-Jelly-JVM's RDF4J integration now requires RDF4J 6, and therefore Java 25, while neosemantics still bundles RDF4J 4.3.12 and Neo4j targets Java 17 — the two can no longer run together.
+    The Jelly-Neo4j plugin is **no longer built or released**, because neosemantics still bundles RDF4J 4.3.12 (released in June 2024).
+We cannot keep supporting such old RDF4J releases.

-    If you need Neo4j support, use the **[last Jelly-JVM release that shipped the plugin](https://github.com/Jelly-RDF/jelly-jvm/releases)**; the instructions below apply to it.
+    If you need Neo4j support, use the **[last Jelly-JVM release that shipped the plugin](https://github.com/Jelly-RDF/jelly-jvm/releases/tag/v3.7.3)**, the instructions below apply to it.
 Support will return once neosemantics ships a modern RDF4J.

 !!! info